phowie74/phowie74.github.io/_posts/2020-04-28-basic-styling.md

 }
 ```

-As we want the footer to remain fixed to the bottom of the screen we can use `position: fixed;` on the footer set to 100% of the width of its container...
+As we want the footer to remain fixed to the bottom of the screen we can use `position: fixed;` on the footer set to 100% of the width, `bottom: 0;` to keep it at the bottom of the screen and add the wrapper to restrict it to the same width as the remaining content ...

 ```
 footer {